FrederoxDev/Bedrock-Modding-Wiki/src/3_Writing_Headers.md

 <br />

 2. Next you will need to get the `Windows Client (1.14.60.5)`, however you will already have this installed though ZenovaLauncher if you have followed through the guide.
-To find it press `Win + R` and enter `%zenova_data%/versions/Minecraft-1.14.60.5/`
+To find it press <kbd>Win + R</kbd> and enter `%zenova_data%/versions/Minecraft-1.14.60.5/`

 <br />

 3. Lastly you will need the `Mac Education Client (1.14.70)`, this guide will not tell you how you can get this version.
-It is important that you get version `1.14.70`, as it contains a greater amount of debug information.
-Make sure to unzip the `.mdg` file to a folder before analysing, or else you will not be able to select the right file.
+It is important that you get version `1.14.70`, as it contains a DWARF information.
+Make sure to unzip the `.mdg` file to a folder before analysing, or else you will not be able to find the right file.

 ## Analysing in Ghidra